-Symbol Unit Meaning Н m Height.
-The aircraft height when overhead or abeam of the centre microphone.
-H R m Reference height.
-The reference aircraft height when overhead or abeam of the centre microphone.
-X m Aircraft position along the ground track.
-The position coordinate of the aircraft along the x-axis at a specific point in time. Υ m Lateral aircraft position relative to the reference ground track.
+CAAM Table of Contents H R m Reference height.
+The reference aircraft height at the point where the reference flight path intercepts the vertical geometrical plane perpendicular to the reference ground track at the centre microphone х m Aircraft position along the ground track.
+The position coordinate of the aircraft along the x-axis at a specific point in time.
+Y m Lateral aircraft position relative to the reference ground track.
 The position coordinate of the aircraft along the y-axis at a specific point in time.
 Z m Vertical aircraft position relative to the reference ground track.
 The position coordinate of the aircraft along the z-axis at a specific point in time. θ degrees Sound emission angle.
 The angle between the flight path and the direct sound propagation path to the microphone.
 The angle is identical for both the measured and reference flight paths. Ψ degrees Elevation angle.
-The angle between the sound propagation path and a horizontal plane passing through the microphone, where the sound propagation path is defined as a line between a sound emission point on the measured flight path and the microphone diaphragm. ΨR degrees Reference elevation angle.
+The angle between the sound propagation path and a horizontal plane passing through the microphone, where the sound propagation path is defined as a line between a sound emission point on the measured flight path and the microphone diaphragm. Ψĸ degrees Reference elevation angle.
 The angle between the reference sound propagation path and a horizontal plane passing through the reference microphone location, where the reference sound propagation path is defined as a line between a sound emission point on the reference flight path and the reference microphone diaphragm.